Talking about Tavistock: Mary Maria Colling; A C19 Maid-Servant Poet

 Tavistock Abbey ruins

-But here I must return to the focus of this post, Tavistock's maid-poet.
+But here I must return to the focus of this post, Tavistock's C19 maid-poet.
 For me, though missing the religious slant, the public furore which accumulated round Mary Maria Colling is reminiscent of the public acclaim instigated by another Devon woman, self-proclaimed prophetess Joanna Southcott, whose texts and rhymed prophecies and public proclamations quickly hooked in over one hundred thousand followers (the equivalent of today’s million Twitter followers).
 Southcott (whose family were from the east of the county) died in 1814, when over in Tavistock the budding poet was about ten years old.
 But there is something about the commonality of the women’s eccentric texts and their similar rural backgrounds – they were both from the lower social class and both worked in domestic service.
-Perhaps, also there is a parallel in the dark ending of these two women’s lives: Colling the poet died in obscurity after apparently succumbing to some kind of mental break-down, possibly Tourettes; Southcott, the prophetess, died in bizarre circumstances, after having self-identified as pregnant at the age of 64.
+Perhaps there is also a parallel in the dark ending of these two women’s lives: Colling the poet died in obscurity after apparently succumbing to some kind of mental break-down, possibly Tourettes; Southcott, the prophetess, died in bizarre circumstances, after having self-identified as pregnant at the age of 64.
 However, whereas Southcott’s life and religious texts have left their mark, those of the servant-poet from Tavistock have more or less disappeared into the vacuum of non-entities.
 For the most part, if she or her poems appear in any literary forum, it is in connection with Anna Eliza Bray, the woman who took her on, mentored her, then it would seem as quickly, dumped her.
 However, I know you can find a bit about Colling via google searches and there is at least one significant paper written about her.

 Maybe I’m being unfair here.
 Certainly, without Bray’s influence we would never have read Colling’s poems, let alone heard about her life.
 But from our more egalitarian C21 stance, the barely concealed social superior condescension evident in the appraisals Bray penned about her protégé are hard to stomach.